att-innovate/taep/README.md

 #### TAEP-Analytics
 [github.com/att-innovate/taep-analytics](https://github.com/att-innovate/taep-analytics) contains the components related to the analytics stack.

-### Sample Experiments
+### Sample Experiments and Introduction
+There is an [Introduction](https://github.com/att-innovate/taep/blob/master/assets/taep-introduction.pdf?raw=true) available in form of a presentation.

-[TAEP-Examples](https://github.com/att-innovate/taep/blob/master/EXAMPLES.md) lists some sample experiments that can be run on TAEP.
+And [TAEP-Examples](https://github.com/att-innovate/taep/blob/master/EXAMPLES.md) lists some sample experiments that can be run on TAEP.

 ### Installation
 The TAEP code, the scripts, and experiments got developed and tested on following Barefoot/Tofino based setup: